Project-Trofos/trofos/docs/pages/guide.markdown

 API Keys
 ----

-As a faculty memeber, learn how to maximise the educational value of TROFOS using our external APIs
+As a faculty memeber, learn how to maximise the educational value of TROFOS using our [external APIs](/trofos/guide/api-key-management)

+\* This user guide was generated with the help of ChatGPT